ABOUT THE EXHIBITION

 Curated by Liza Sylvestre, Curator of Academic Programs, Krannert Art Museum

-Liz Barr, Shannon Finnegan, Max Guy, Christopher Robert Jones, Carly Mandel, Darrin Martin, Berenice Olmedo & Carmen Papalia and Heather Kai Smith.
+Liz Barr, Shannon Finnegan, Emilie Gossiaux, Max Guy, Christopher Robert Jones, Carly Mandel, Darrin Martin, Alison O’Daniel, Berenice Olmedo, Carmen Papalia and Heather Kai Smith, Brontez Purnell.

-Co-organized with Krannert Art Museum at the University of Illinois at Urbana-Champaign where the exhibition is on view September 23-December 11, 2021.
+Co-organized with Krannert Art Museum at the University of Illinois at Urbana-Champaign where the exhibition was on view September 23-December 11, 2021.